JeffersonLab/HPS-CODE/CALIBRATION/FEE/README.md

 acceptance region) are within 1% according to the Elasticmean plot.

 For atleast 2019 data, a handful of crystals (153, 198, 267, 275, 334; also 361 before run 10370) are defective and are excluded from the fit/ratio computation rather than used at face value — see analyzeFeePeak.C.

-Once the FEE iterations are over, we need to correct the uncorrected crystals to bring them corrected and uncorrected crystals on the same scale.
-Mean of the ratio corrected_gains/baseline_gains for all the corrected crystals can be used as the correction factor for the uncorrected crystals.
-This step is not done this macro.
-We also need to test whether to exclude the edge rows based on how stable their FEE fit is.